DistributedProofreaders/ppcomp/README.md

 ::after   -- add content after the tag
 ```

-Some transformations are also supported: attribute text
+Some transformations are also supported:
 ```
 text-transform -- transform the content to uppercase, lowercase, or title case _replace_with_attr -- replace the whole content with the value of an attribute